Mass sackings send chill through Cambodian garment factories

 The European Union is currently reviewing special access it gives Cambodia to the trading bloc, and a U.S. senator this week introduced a bill that would do the same there.

-“The sackings send a chilling message,” said William Conklin, Cambodia country director for the Solidarity Center, a U.S.-based charity promoting labor rights.
+“The sackings send a chilling message,” said William Conklin, Cambodia country director for the Solidarity Center, a U.S.-based charity promoting labour rights.

-“But these factory workers are very brave people.
-In the face of intimidation and harassment from employers and management, they will continue to assert themselves.”